IBM/agile-tutorial/docs/1-INSTALL.md

     * macOS: Download [GitHub Desktop Client](https://desktop.github.com) or `brew cask install github`.
     * Windows: Download [GitHub Desktop Client](https://desktop.github.com).
     * Fedora: `sudo dnf install git`.
-1. Follow the [instructions](https://help.github.com/desktop/guides/getting-started-with-github-desktop/setting-up-github-desktop/) to setup GitHub Desktop to use <https://github.ibm.com> as GitHub Enterprise server.
+1. Follow the [instructions](https://help.github.com/desktop/guides/getting-started-with-github-desktop/authenticating-to-github/) and setup GitHub Desktop to use <https://github.ibm.com> as GitHub Enterprise server.
     * *Note to Windows users*: In case Firefox cannot handle the operation, copy and paste the URL into Internet Explorer.
-1. Define your Git identification credentials
+1. Define your Git identification credentials according to your [profile page](https://github.ibm.com/settings/profile).
     * macOS and Windows: Under **Preferences / Options**, go to the **Git** tab and fill in your **Name** and **Email** address.
     * Fedora: Open a terminal and enter
         ```Shell